-So for each item in the inventory, add beginning inventory, purchases, and transfers in.
-Subtract transfers out and ending inventory.
-The total food cost figure is the sum of these numbers.
+So for each item in your inventory, you add beginning inventory, purchases and transfers in and subtract transfers out and ending inventory.
+Your total food cost figure is the sum of all these numbers.

-If running these numbers on a spreadsheet, sort the matrix in descending order, using the net cost column.
-Count the inventory daily for the top 25 items on the page.
-Calculate the cost of these 25 items daily.
-I believe finding the cost of these 25 items (as a percent of sales) will provide the answers to many food cost issues.
-Increase the number of items tracked to 50 if dealing with a diverse menu.
+If you run these numbers on a spreadsheet, I recommend you sort the matrix in descending order using the net cost column.
+Count the inventory every day for the top 25 items on the page.
+Calculate the cost of these 25 items each day.
+I believe you will find the cost of these 25 items (as a percent of sales) will provide you with answers to many of your food cost issues.
+You may want to increase the number of items tracked to 50 if you have a very diverse menu.